 Educational material for high-rise buildings

-Cumberland Council has teamed up with Fire & Rescue NSW to disseminate educational material to all high-rise residential buildings visited by Council’s Fire Safety Officers.
+Cumberland City Council has teamed up with Fire & Rescue NSW to disseminate educational material to all high-rise residential buildings visited by Council’s Fire Safety Officers.

 Body Corporates and Strata Managers are supplied with educational brochures to distribute to the occupants of building, as well as posters for display in common areas.